-When the refrigerator is in the "LP gas" mode, make sure that the main LP gas valve is in the "on" position before attempting to start the refrigerator.
+When the Norcold refrigerator is in the "LP gas" mode, make sure that the main LP gas valve is in the "on" position before attempting to start the refrigerator.
 Please note that the refrigerator is equipped with a semi-automatic energy selector (AES) control system which can set automatically to switch between a 120-volt AC system or a LP-gas operation system.

 The majority of LP gas appliances used in motor homes normally vent to the outside of the motor home.
-When your motor home may be parked in close proximity to a fuel pump (i.e., during re-fueling operations), it is possible that the fuel fumes could enter this type of appliance and possibly be ignited by the burner flame thereby causing a fire or explosion.
-Accordingly, please use extreme caution when refueling the motor home.
+When your motor home may be parked in close proximity to a fuel pump (i.e., during re-fueling operations), it is possible that the diesel fumes could enter this type of appliance and possibly be ignited by the burner flame thereby causing a fire or explosion.
+Accordingly, please use extreme caution when re-fueling the motor home.

-A 12-volt power supply (e.g., 12 VDC system of the motor home, auxiliary battery, converter, or motor-home engine battery) is required for proper operation of the electronic control panel.
+A 12-volt power supply is required for proper operation of the electronic control panel.
 For electrical operation of the refrigerator, either the external electrical power line must be connected to the motor home or the on-board electrical generator must be running to provide the necessary 120-volt AC power.
 To operate the refrigerator in the LP-gas mode, the main LP gas valve must be "open."